ValuedMammal/Hello-github-walkthrough/README.md

 3. Authenticate
   The two primary means of authenticating users is by way of GPG and SSH.
 The act of authenticating, or proving a user is who they say they are, occurs any time an author commits a change to a repository.
 It also occurs when new versions are released for download.
 It's important we know that the software we're using is made available as it was intended by the developer.
 This is done by signing commits with private key and the subsequent verification of the signature by the outside world.

   GPG is easy to set up on mac with GPGTools which offers a graphical interface for managing gpg keys.
 You can also generate a new key from a terminal using the command
   `gpg --generate-key`

    (put cmd snippets on new lines) We need to share the public key with github.
 To do so we will locate the raw public key block text and copy it to the appropriate box in your personal profile settings.
 First, get the gpg key ID for the keypair we just created.
   `gpg --list-secret-keys --keyid-format=long`

   The key id consists of the last 16 characters of the full key fingerprint.
 Next, we'll export the public key in a block of text.
 For example, the id for the gpg key I'm using is 2CB55EE5DB7241BA.
 You would substitute your own key id below where it says <your-key-id>.
 Paste the entire output including the beginning and ending tags to the empty text box on github.
 For more info, visit the help docs at https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key
   `gpg --armor --export <your-key-id>`

   Now we will do the same for our SSH key.
 Copy your SSH key to your github profile settings, or create one if you haven't yet done so.
 There are a variety of settings you can apply to new keys.
 To keep it simple we'll use the key attributes recommended by github.
 You'll want to include the email associated with your github account.
 Using a passphrase with your ssh key is optional but recommended.
   `ssh-keygen -t ed25519 -C "your_email@example.com"`

   Your ssh keypair should now be located at the file ~/.ssh/id_ed25519.pub by default.
 Return the contents of the file and copy/paste it to your github settings.
 The private key does not carry the .pub extension and should be kept secret.
 See the github docs for help https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh
   `cat ~/.ssh/id_ed25519.pub`

   For a greater degree of security, you might choose to generate and store keys on a hardware security key such as a yubikey or similar.
 Some good information on this can be found at (here--add resource).
 In short it would look something like inserting the security key to your machine, using the command `gpg --edit-card`, and using the admin functions to generate a new key.

 4. Learn git
+  - clone our repo, global configs
+  - add and commit
+  - push to origin
+  - create a branch and merge w main
+  - pull new changes from origin
+  These are simplified examples meant to demonstrate the concepts.
+In practice repos may contain complex file structures, and changes consist of code, scripts, and libraries, not just text.
+What's important is the general workflow

 5. Forks and Pull Requests
+  What if we want to submit a change to a repo of which we're not an authorized maintainer?
 6. Stay Involved